lucazz/ck-infra-homework/README.md

 The app can be reached on [http://localhost:3000](http://localhost:3000).
 You can check out all the other stuff you can do w/ our `Makefile` by issuing a `make` at the root of the repo.

 ### Deploying this stack to Production
+I've already built and pushed (`make build` and `make push`) this app into a docker image.
+[You can check it out here](https://hub.docker.com/r/lucazz/convertkit/).
+In order to save us some time, we'll be using this image to deploy our application.

 In order to deploy this stack, you have to generate our SSL certficates first.
 To do so, cd into the `terraform/cfssl/` directory and generate our own self-signed CA e certs:

     cd terraform/modules/ssl/cfssl/